-The SPN1's thermopiles and its shadowmask arrangement have been modeled in 3-D to assess the effective opening aperture of the SPN1 for different solar positions.
+The SPN1's thermopiles and its shadow mask arrangement have been modelled in 3-D to assess the effective opening aperture of the SPN1 for different solar positions.
 To simplify calculations, and because the actual sample of sky seen by each sensor is always asymmetric around the sun, the size of the largest complete circle around the sun that is seen as fully exposed or fully shaded is calculated.
 We have called this the "first touch angle", being the point at which a circle of increasing radius around the sun first touches an edge of the SPN1 shading pattern as seen by a specific detector.
 This gives a lower limit on the effective aperture angle of the SPN1 for this solar position.
-For the diffuse measurements, these are likely to be taken from the thermopile that has the largest first-touch angle, and hence includes the smallest amount of solar aureole.
+For the diffuse measurements, these are likely to be taken from the thermopile that has the largest first touch angle, and hence includes the smallest amount of solar aureole.
+The diffuse first touch angle is therefore the value of the largest first touch angle from the group of shaded sensors for any given solar position.
+Further explanations about the first touch angle definition can be found in the Supplement.